-Royal Never Give Up are the latest MSI Champions, beating the Korean representative T1 in a very close 5-game series.
-The Chinese team continues the trend of LPL domination on international stages, after winning last year’s Worlds Championship.
+Royal Never Give Up are the latest MSI Champions, beating the Korean representative T1 in a very close 5-game series last year.
+The Chinese team continued the trend of LPL domination on international stages, after winning 2021’s World Championship.

-Despite not being able to play on the live stage like all the other teams due to the Covid-10 situation in China, RNG performed greatly, showing that they’re still the best.
-In the groups stage, they dominated the wild card regions and PSG Talon (also after remaking several games due to a ping issue), going undefeated to the Rumble Stage.
+Despite not being able to play on the live stage like all the other teams due to the Covid-19 situation in China, RNG performed greatly, showing that they’re still the best.
+In the Groups Stage, they dominated the wild card regions and PSG Talon (also after remaking several games due to a ping issue), going undefeated to the Rumble Stage.

 In the second phase, the team started off with a loss against a surprising G2, but then quickly adjusted themselves to finish first with an 8-2 record (the second loss was against T1).
 Coming into the Knockout stage, they had the advantage of facing EG who they quickly swept and then proceeded to become champions following the finals.

 What was great about RNG in that particular esports tournament was the team’s ability to read the meta super well and a small bit of luck in having their comfort champions up in the ranks.
 Gwen, Viego, Ahri and Kai’sa were all relevant champions that were omnipresent in all games.
 Not only that, but they were also able to show some flexibility in drafts, which we haven’t seen as much from other teams.

 Royal Never Give Up came into MSI as the best team in terms of momentum, as they dominated both the regular split and the Spring Playoffs.

 The LPL team found themselves continue their streak in the groups stage, beating both Unicorns of Love and Pentanet.GG every time they clashed.
 At the end of the groups stage, RNG finished first with an 8-0 score. (due to Vietnam not participating, RNG’s group became a quadruple round robin)